shariq1989/cookbook/content/recipe/zuppa_toscana.md

 #### Is Zuppa Toscana keto or low-carb?

-The macros are high for a keto diet, but for low-carb diet it is great with one major substitution.
+The macros are high for a keto diet.
+For a low-carb diet, it is a solid meal with one substitution.
 Replace the red potatoes with cauliflower.
 Cauliflower takes on a potato-like texture when cooked, and you still get the flavor of the original recipe.
 We even calculated the macros to make it easy for you.

 * CARBS– 13 net carbs
 * PROTEIN– 62g